Close Menu

 Let’s be practical—here are 15 categories where you might use the opposite of impress, along with examples:

-See also Unlocking the Opposite of 'Coordinate': A Complete Guide for Clearer Grammar
+See also Opposite of Substitute: A Complete Guide to Alternatives in English Grammar and Beyond

 Proper Usage: Multiple Times and Proper Order